-- Provide leadership in promoting an atmosphere within the residential communities that supports academic achievement and fosters responsible decision-making.
+- Provide leadership in promoting an atmosphere of inclusion for diverse student body and staff within the complex that supports academic achievement and fosters responsible decision-making.

-- Coordinate community and student development through service learning initiatives, social and educational programming, human issues education, faculty involvement programming, student government advising, and the development of special lifestyle communities.
+- Coordinate community and student development through service learning initiatives, social and educational programming, human issues education, faculty involvement programming, and the development of living learning communities.

 - Provide advice and counsel for individual students, student leaders, and student groups.

-- Serve as a chairperson/member to one departmental committee.
+- Serve as a chairperson/member to departmental and campus committees.

 Required Skills and Knowledge